 What is box 2OP on the French tax return?

 31.4% — comprising 12.8% income tax and 18.6% social charges.
-This is an increase from 30% in previous years, following a 1.4 percentage point rise in social charges on investment income that applies retroactively to 2025 income.
+An increase from 30% in previous years, applying retroactively to 2025 income.

 Does ticking box 2OP reduce my social charges?